uhlmanngroup/nextflow101/README.md

 * The original images provided as [BBBC010_v2_images.zip (70 MB)](https://data.broadinstitute.org/bbbc/BBBC010/BBBC010_v2_images.zip)
 * The binary segmentation masks for each object provided as [BBBC010_v1_foreground_eachworm.zip (2.7 MB)](https://data.broadinstitute.org/bbbc/BBBC010/BBBC010_v1_foreground_eachworm.zip)

+To understand what you will do in the exercises, it is advisable to spend a couple of minutes taking the time to read the description of what the BBBC010 is!

 6. Place the two .zip in the `data/raw` subfolder, and unzip them - that will create two directories (`BBBC010_v2_images`, 200 files, and `BBBC010_v1_foreground_eachworm`, 1407 files)

 7. Move to the `exercises` subfolder: